 Under Alternative B, expansion of the existing onsite landfill would include construction of the associated haul route and ancillary facilities including the office complex, relocated communications tower, and ammonia sensor tower.
-These actions would result in a direct loss of 2.85 acres of forested wetlands.
-Impacts would include 2.34 acres of forested wetlands in the landfill expansion footprint and 0.51 acre in the footprint of the office complex.
-The effects of wetland impact at both of these sites would be minor when viewed in the context of the larger 5-mile region which contains 265.4 acres of forested wetland resources (Table 3-15).
-Furthermore, unavoidable direct impacts to wetlands would be compensated by the purchase of credits in an approved regional wetland mitigation bank as required by both state and federal agencies in accordance with the Tennessee Water Quality Control Act and Section 404 of the CWA.
+These actions would result in a direct loss of 2.68 acres of forested wetlands identified as waters of the U.S. and 2.85 acres of forested wetlands identified as waters of the State.
+Impacts would include 2.17 to 2.34 acres of forested wetlands in the landfill expansion footprint and 0.51 acre in the footprint of the office complex.
+The effects of wetland impact at both of these sites would be minor when viewed in the context of the larger 5-mile region which contains 265.4 acres of forested wetland resources (Table 3-16).
+Furthermore, unavoidable direct impacts to wetlands within the landfill expansion area will be compensated through the purchase of wetland mitigation credits.
+Credits for wetland mitigation were reserved by TVA in October 2019 from the Tennessee Mitigation Fund.
+As required by both state and federal agencies in accordance with the Tennessee Water Quality Control Act and Section 404 of the CWA, additional mitigation credits would be pursued by TVA from an approved regional wetland mitigation bank for the wetland impact within the office complex area.